jonnyweatherly/aajonusnet/md/QNA/Q&A Of October 24, 2010.md

 Q: When I first met you, you were like one of those guys.

 A: Yeah, I was.
 This is a small shirt.
 And I used to wear mediums.
 Now they're huge.
 But I'll put it back on.
 I've already put on about 12 pounds of it already.
 It's just a slow process.
 And I feel it's getting near the end, almost all of it.
 The worst of it's over.
 I'm starting to gain more in the last probably six weeks.
 But then there was a problem with James supplying eggs that had mercury in it.
 Chickens that had arsenic in it.
 Because he was giving us eggs that were grown off commercial feed and commercial chickens.
 And the farmer, Sharon Palmer, actually went out and bought commercial chickens and commercial eggs.
-And sold them, or gave them to, or sold them to James, Rawsome Club as organic.
+And sold them, or gave them to, or sold them to James, Rawesome Club as organic.
 No soy or anything in them.
 It was absolutely just commercial junk.

 Q: How did you find that out?

 A: Well, I just kept having problems with the change.
 One time it was salt in it.
 And another time the chicken was just really, really foul and not bad.
 You know, like very low-grade feed.
 So there was an inconsistency.
 And I know that doesn't happen on an organic farm.
 There's no inconsistency in quality.
 And the eggs were almost always uniformly sized and always chemically cleaned, washed.
 And our contract on the membership agreement with the farmer is that they have to be organic, no soy, and that the eggs are not to be washed.
 They may be wiped with a wet cloth, damp, but only water.
 And that's it.
 So none of this was like that.
 Every time I told James, James just said, Oh, you don't know what you're talking about, this is perfectly good.
 But you have to understand, he owns part of the farm.
 And he made $10,000 a month from it.
 And Sharon took another $10,000.
 So they were making a lot of money on taking this commercial stuff and selling it for a very high price.
 And then we were the consumers.
 So I got fed up with it.
 And in June, right after the raid, I said, Well, this is a good time to stir up everything, because everything's already stirred up.
 So I got a detective agency involved in it and had them watch the farm, interview certain old employees that they had, and the evidence was outstanding that the employees were actually fired.
 They were disgruntled because they kept telling her, wait a minute, you're selling this as organic at 12 Farmers Markets and to Rossum.
 And we know what you're buying.
 We know what you're doing.
 You have us cleaning the chickens and taking them out of the... and we've got pictures... taking them out of the companies, bagging and putting them into non-labeled bags and then giving them to us.
 Another reason we found out about that, I finally did something about it, was that when we started investigating, it started coming up about this one person who had written the district attorney up in that area saying that my little girl had lead poisoning.
 She's in a very serious state.
 And so we checked everything that goes into her.
-And everything we bought was from Rawsome for this period.
+And everything we bought was from Rawesome for this period.
 And her mercury and arsenic levels started hitting the roof.

 So they tested the eggs and had the eggs tested and the chicken tested.
 The chicken came up high in arsenic and the eggs came up high in mercury.
 So we have that evidence too.
 So it's just outstanding and it's outrageous.
 James still denies it.
 He's in total denial about it.
 And we just have to go through legal means to settle it because there's a lot of angry people.
 I know that I've been working with people who are very chemically sensitive.
 And when you're eating chicken with arsenic in it and mercury, it made it very difficult.
 It's only been that difficult in the past two years that we've been getting those eggs and that chicken.
 And I was broken.
 Every time I came to L.A. and would eat those eggs, and I eat a lot of eggs.
 Anywhere from, let's say, 8 to 50 a day.
 And that's how much mercury I was consuming.
 And because they're commercial eggs, they're not good value.
 So I was getting these big sores all over my neck every time, a few days after I got here in L.A., every time.
 And I just thought, well, it's the better food that I'm here, I'm getting the best.
 And then when I found out from this report from the investigator, and then this one father with that little girl testing it, I realized what it was, so I stopped eating the eggs and the chicken, and all the breakout went away.
 Now I've returned to Los Angeles last Friday.
 I don't have that breakout.
 So it's a very, very bad thing that James Stewart did.
 Very bad thing.
 And he was told also, the ex-employees told him what she was doing.
 So he was told many times, and we have all this testimony in writing, signed.
 Yes?